 SuSix sensor has six optical windows ensuring optimal analysis of the amount of suspended solids in the waste water process - as well as in the turbidity of the outlet water.

-The turbidity range covers 0,001-9999 FNU/NTU/FTU and suspended solids is measured in the range of 0,001g/l to 400 g/l.
+The turbidity range covers 0,001-9999 FNU/NTU/FTU and suspended solids are measured in the range of 0,001g/l to 400 g/l.

 The converter stores up to 160,000 data points with time and date stamp for statistic purposes.

-The measuring method is based on luminescence via 6 receiver and transmitter channels.
+The measuring method is based on luminescence via six receiver and transmitter channels.
 Output is readable from the display and from ModBus or 4-20 mA out which can be connected to other displays or monitoring systems.

-There are several display options, the converter and display provides the most complete solution, but for a quick on-site readout, use the simple LCD display.
+There are several display options.
+The converter and display provides the most complete solution, but for a quick on-site readout, use the simple LCD display.